Oil Spill Segmentation using Deep Encoder-Decoder models: Related works

-With the advent of Artificial Neural Networks (ANNs), Yann LeCun et al. proposed LeNet-5, the first Convolutional Neural Network (CNN), that was applied to the image digit recognition task \citep{lenet_old, lenet_new}.
-Later a popular dataset --- the MNIST dataset became a benchmark for the digit recognition task in images \citep{mnist}.
-There was a significant gap in the application of CNNs to various Computer Vision and Image Analysis tasks due to various reasons, lack of computation power and lack of large-scale labeled datasets being a few among them.
-Recently, ImageNet has been hosting an object recognition challenge on a large-scale dataset \citep{imagenet_old, imagenet_new}.
+With the emergence of Artificial Neural Networks (ANNs), Yann LeCun et al. proposed LeNet-5, the first Convolutional Neural Network (CNN), that was applied to the image digit recognition task \cite{lenet_old,lenet_new}.
+Later, a popular dataset --- the MNIST dataset became a benchmark for the digit recognition task in images \cite{mnist}.
+There was a significant gap in the application of CNNs to various Computer Vision and Image Analysis tasks for multiple reasons, with a lack of computation power and a lack of large-scale labeled datasets being a few among them.
+Recently, ImageNet has been hosting an object recognition challenge on a large-scale dataset \cite{imagenet_old,imagenet_new}.
 This dataset consists of 1.2 million images belonging to 1000 classes.
-In 2012, a CNN model named AlexNet won the ImageNet object recognition challenge outperforming all the other participants of that year by a large margin \citep{alex_net}.
-The other participants used non-CNN methods, i.e., the traditional handcrafted features combined with different machine learning techniques like Nearest Neighbor, Support Vector Machine (SVM), etc. With the re-advent of AlexNet, CNNs started gaining prominence in Computer Vision and Image Analysis.
+In 2012, a CNN model named AlexNet won the ImageNet object recognition challenge, outperforming all the other participants of that year by a large margin \cite{alex_net}.
+The other participants used non-CNN methods, i.e., the traditional handcrafted features combined with different machine learning techniques.

-In Computer Vision and Image Analysis, several problems like object recognition exists.
-Among them, Semantic Segmentation is an important task where the model has to learn the classification of each pixel to a semantic class.
-In 2014, Jonathan Long et al. proposed a Fully Convolutional Network (FCN), which was the first CNN with only convolutional and transposed convolutional layers and without any fully connected (or dense) layers \citep{fcn}.
-With the advent of FCNs, researchers have proposed and developed several other states of the art models for the semantic segmentation task.
-Among them, the popular ones include --- UNet, LinkNet, PSPNet, DeepLabV3+ \citep{unet, link_net, psp_net, deeplabv3+}.
+One key challenge in computer vision is semantic segmentation, where the model must learn to classify each pixel in an image into a specific category.
+In 2014, Jonathan Long et al. proposed a Fully Convolutional Network (FCN), which was the first CNN with only convolutional and transposed convolutional layers and without any fully connected (or dense) layers \cite{fcn}.
+With the advent of FCNs, researchers have proposed and developed several other state-of-the-art models for the semantic segmentation task.
+Among them, the popular ones include --- UNet, LinkNet, PSPNet, DeepLabV3+ \cite{unet,link_net,psp_net,deeplabv3+}.
 These models have one thing in common --- i.e., they are all variations of encoder-decoder architectures.
-Most of these models have been benchmarked on large datasets such as COCO, Cityscapes \citep{coco, cityscapes}.
+Most of these models have been benchmarked on large datasets such as COCO and Cityscapes \cite{coco,cityscapes}.